lukelittle/csca5642-histopathologic-cancer-detection/README.md

 ## Evaluation

 Submissions are evaluated on the area under the ROC curve (AUC-ROC) between the predicted probability and the observed target.
 This metric is particularly suitable for binary classification problems, especially when dealing with medical diagnoses.

-## Acknowledgments

-- Kaggle for hosting this competition
-- Bas Veeling for providing the dataset
-- Babak Ehteshami Bejnordi, Geert Litjens, and Jeroen van der Laak for additional input
-- The PCam dataset is provided under the CC0 License, following the license of Camelyon16

-## Citations

-If you use PCam in a scientific publication, please reference the following papers:

-1. B. S. Veeling, J. Linmans, J. Winkens, T. Cohen, M. Welling.
-"Rotation Equivariant CNNs for Digital Pathology". arXiv:1806.03962

-2. Ehteshami Bejnordi et al. Diagnostic Assessment of Deep Learning Algorithms for Detection of Lymph Node Metastases in Women With Breast Cancer.
-JAMA: The Journal of the American Medical Association, 318(22), 2199–2210. doi:jama.2017.14585

-## Competition Citation

-Will Cukierski.
-Histopathologic Cancer Detection. https://kaggle.com/competitions/histopathologic-cancer-detection, 2018.
-Kaggle.